Phoenix

 Seeking Justice for Lost Family Members & Loved Ones

-Call our wrongful death lawyer in Phoenix at (602) 900-9483 today for a free and confidential review of your case.
+Call our wrongful death lawyers in Phoenix at (602) 900-9483 today for a free and confidential review of your case.

 What Is a Wrongful Death?

-Surviving members of an accident victim’s family may file a wrongful death suit if they believe their loved one died as a direct result of negligence.
+Surviving family members may file a wrongful death suit if they believe their loved one died as a direct result of negligence.
 Wrongful death settlements are intended to take care of funeral arrangements or other final expenses, make up for the deceased’s lost wages, and compensate for intangible losses like loss of companionship.

 Damages in a Wrongful Death Lawsuit